cloudacademy/ca-pandas-webinars/README.md

  - a `data` folder containing the data used in this series;
  - a folder called `part-01` containing the material related to the first episode entitled _How to filter your data source_.
 The recording of the webinar is available [here](https://cloudacademy.com/webinars/how-to-filter-your-data-source/);
  - a folder called `part-02` containing the material related to the second episode entitled _How to manage and manipulate your data_.
 The recording of the webinar is available [here](https://cloudacademy.com/webinars/how-to-manage-and-manipulate-your-data/);
  - a folder called `part-03` containing the material related to the third episode entitled _How to transform your data_.
+The recording of the webinar is available [here](https://cloudacademy.com/webinars/how-to-transform-your-data/);
+ - a folder called `part-04` containing the material related to the third episode entitled _How to deal with time series data_.
+ - a folder called `part-05` containing the material related to the third episode entitled _How to make your code base more efficient_.

 ## Setting Up the Google Colab Environment